When human beings generate time demands in order to fulfill their goals, they create an immediate problem for themselves.

 In their 2000 paper, Sander Koole and Mascha Van’t Spijker showed that implementation intentions are effective tools in reducing the planning fallacy.

-In an experimental study, they showed that participants who used implementation intentions were more likely to complete their planned tasks.
+In their experimental study, participants who used implementation intentions were more likely to complete their planned tasks.
 They also reduced the “optimistic bias” which plagues so much planning.

 They also found that these same participants gave more optimistic completion predictions – a possible recipe for disaster.
 However, the researchers showed that “this increase in optimism was exceeded by an increase in actual rates of goal completion due to forming implementation intentions.
 The net result… was…a reduction in unfounded optimism.”